This post may contain affiliate links. Read full disclosure.

 - Lime Juice: Adds a fresh tart taste that pairs well with pineapple.
 For an authentic Mexican flavor and aroma, squeeze the juice from Mexican limes (same as Florida Key limes).

 - Tajin Clasico: A chili-lime seasoning with salt that’s made in Jalisco, Mexico.
 It’s tangy and slightly spicy.
 It’s a traditional choice for rimming the glass of a pineapple Margarita.
 It enhances the sweet/sour taste of the cocktail.
 For a sweet rim (no salt, no spice), use fine sugar instead.

 RECIPE PREP: Rim the glass. 👉🏻 Add Tajin seasoning to a wide shallow ramekin or small plate.
 Slice a lime in half, then cut a notch in one half.
 Run it over the rim of the glass to moisten it.
-Dip and roll the wet rim in the Tajin (the outside of the rim only).
+Dip and roll the wet rim in the Tajin (outside of the rim only).
 Add ice to the glass.
 Set it aside.

-- STEP 3: Pour in the silver tequila.
+- Pour in the silver tequila.

 Hosting a party?
 Pull out a large beverage container.
 Scale up this recipe to serve a crowd.
 Here’s the math for making 16 pineapple Margaritas.

 - 4 cups pineapple juice

 - Ice cubes, for stirring (instead of shaking) and serving